Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment options for childhood adrenocortical tumors include the following:

-The stated goal of the study was to determine if RPLND would improve outcome for stage II patients.
+The stated goal of the study was to determine if RPLND would improve outcomes for patients with stage II disease.
 The operative notes to assess the adequacy of the RPLND were available for 11 of 15 patients.
 The median number of lymph nodes resected was 4 (range, 1–30).
 In a multivariable analysis performed in a cohort of 283 adult patients with adrenocortical carcinoma, patients who underwent RPLND (defined as >5 nodes resected) had a significantly reduced recurrence risk and disease-related death rate than patients who did not undergo nodal dissection.[

+Adrenocortical tumors are generally considered to be radioresistant.
 The use of radiation therapy in pediatric patients with adrenocortical tumors has not been consistently investigated.
-Adrenocortical tumors are generally considered to be radioresistant.
-Furthermore, because many children with adrenocortical tumors carry germline TP53 mutations that predispose them to cancer, radiation may increase the incidence of secondary tumors.
+Furthermore, because many children with adrenocortical tumors carry germline TP53 variants that predispose them to cancer, radiation may increase the incidence of secondary tumors.
 One study reported that three of five long-term survivors of pediatric adrenocortical tumors died of secondary sarcomas that arose within the radiation field.[

 For more information, see Adrenocortical Carcinoma Treatment.